Steven-Klavins/bank-tech-test/README.md

 # Bank-tech-test

+**About**

-**This week at Makers we were asked to build a simple bank account application** The requirements of the project specified we did not need to link the app to a database, nor did we need to implement a command-line interface.
+This week at Makers we were asked to build a simple bank account application.
+The requirements of the project specified we did not need to link the app to a database, nor did we need to implement a command-line interface.
 Despite not having these things I feel they could easily be implemented in future if needed as this is a rather small project and it has minimal dependencies.

+This project was created using Javascript and the Jasmine standalone testing framework and was designed leading with TDD principles.
+Throughout this project piece by piece I refactored the code in order to make my tests pass, I tried my best to ensure no piece of code was dependent on another.
+The only scenarios where code is coupled is the formatting methods which I believe to be a suitable design choice.

 **The user story we were provided was as follows;**